yzdxs/learn-anything/pdfs/readme.md

-Will probably deprecate it in the future in favour of mind maps.
+Will probably deprecate it in the future in favour of mind map or use it to host some interesting free of license pdfs.